Dublin (European Parliament constituency)

-Dublin is a constituency of the European Parliament in Ireland.
-It elects 4 Members of the European Parliament (MEPs) using proportional representation by means of the single transferable vote (STV).
+Dublin is a European Parliament constituency in Ireland.
+It elects 4 Members of the European Parliament (MEPs) using proportional representation by means of the single transferable vote.

 History and boundaries

 The constituency was created in 1979 for the first direct elections to the European Parliament.
-From 1979 to 1994, it comprised County Dublin and the city of Dublin.
-Since 1994 it comprises the same area redefined as the counties of Dún Laoghaire–Rathdown, Fingal, South Dublin and the city of Dublin.
+It has always contained the whole of County Dublin and the city of Dublin only (with the county defined since 1994 as the counties of Dún Laoghaire–Rathdown, Fingal, South Dublin).

 From 1979 to 2004, it elected 4 MEPs; this was reduced to 3 for the 2009 election.
 For the 2019 European Parliament election, a reapportionment following Brexit and the loss of 73 MEPs from the United Kingdom gave two additional seats to Ireland.
 Following a recommendation of the Constituency Commission, Dublin gained an extra seat, from 3 to 4.
 However, the last candidate elected did not take his seat until after the United Kingdom withdrew from the European Union.